Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of cooking apple offers many of the notes complementary to raisin, including malic and banana aromas.
-Because the flavour profile of cooking apple has many of the of the features that are complementary to raisin, they are likely to pair very well together.
+The flavour profile of crab apple offers many of the accents complementary to raisin, including malic and astringent aroma accents.
+Because the flavour profile of crab apple has many of the of the features that are complementary to raisin, they are likely to pair very well together.

-Prominent Flavour Notes Of Cooking Apple Are Represented By Longer Bars
+Prominent Flavour Notes Of Crab Apple Are Represented By Longer Bars

-The chart above shows the unique profile of cooking apple across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with raisin.
+The chart above shows the unique profile of crab apple across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with raisin.

 • Linked Flavour Notes